 - Carers Assessments – tailored support and action planning to help you maintain your health and wellbeing and independence;

 - Support Planning e.g. working with you to increase your local support networks;

 - Information & Advice (greater detail and complexity than the Advice Line);

 - Support with complex form filing (e.g. benefits, housing, major adaptations).

 We will help you gain the skills to self-advocate (speaking up and representing yourself) where possible or refer you into specialist services where appropriate if you like someone else to represent you.

-Based in the Early Help Hubs or Adult Social Services offices, Carer Connectors work closely with multiple agencies, including:
+Based in the Early Help Hubs or Adult Social Services offices, Family Carer Practitioners work closely with multiple agencies, including:

 - Early Help Family Focus and Assessment Social Work teams in Children’s Services;

 - Adult Social Services;

 - Norfolk & Suffolk NHS Foundation Trust (Mental Health);